For urgent consular assistance call

 Declare amounts over 10,000 euros or equivalent currency if you're travelling between Finland and any non-European Union (EU) country.
 This covers all forms of currency, not only cash.

-Roads are mostly in very good condition.
+Roads are in good condition.
 They can be dangerous in winter when it gets icy.

 Long, dark nights during winter can reduce visibility.

-Check the Finnish Road Administration for updates on road conditions.
+Check the Finnish Transport Infrastructure Agency for updates on road conditions.

 Get to know the local road rules.